krishaamer/green-filter-research/research/discussion.md

 -   Finally, ESG needs data to give us an accurate understanding of the realities inside companies and the user experience design does not address the underlying data quality problem further than by providing a link to the data source.

--   Research Reason: While many people are working on AI models, there's a lack of people working on "Human-AI interaction".
+-   Research Reason: While many people are working on AI models, there’s a lack of people working on “Human-AI interaction”.
 Sustainability is the context.
 How can we better team up to solve the challenges we face this century?
 The huge externalities.